svlad-90/livelooping/md/input-controller/input-controller.md

 ![Looper mux view](../screenshots/input-controller.jpg)

 The "input controller" logical device is something, that works with your input audio signal before it reaches the [looper mux](../looper-mux/looper-mux.md).
-It's purpose is to replace your "second device", e.g. Helix Line 6, Boss GT10b, etc.
+Its purpose is to replace your "second device", e.g. Helix Line 6, Boss GT10b, etc.

 The **LIVELOOPING** project supports 2 instances of the "input controller" logical device.
 Meaning that you can independently operate on 2 instruments: